opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

 environmentally flaky (they can go red on an unchanged, previously-green commit — e.g. a docs-only change — and clear on re-run).
 These are **not** serialization regressions:

-- **`PartitionTermsAggregationUsageTests`** asserts `commits.Buckets.Count > 0` for a terms
+- **`PartitionTermsAggregationUsageTests`** (now fixed) asserted `commits.Buckets.Count > 0` for
-  aggregation partitioned into 10 partitions (`partition: 0, num_partitions: 10`).
+  a terms aggregation partitioned into 10 partitions (`partition: 0, num_partitions: 10`).
 Whether
-  partition 0 contains any terms depends on the hash of the randomly-seeded `numberOfCommits` values, so an empty partition 0 is legitimately possible on some seedings/versions.
-The response deserialises correctly (`ShouldBeValid`, `DocCountErrorUpperBound`/`SumOtherDocCount` populated); only the "non-empty partition" assertion is seed-dependent.
-It has been observed passing on 13/14 versions in the same run.
-Ideally made deterministic (fixed seed or `num_partitions: 1`) in a follow-up.
+  partition 0 contained any terms depended on the hash of the randomly-seeded `numberOfCommits` values, so an empty partition 0 was legitimately possible on some seedings/versions (the response itself always deserialised correctly).
+Made deterministic by using `num_partitions: 1` so partition 0 contains every term, while still exercising the partition include serialization and response reading.
 - **Transient cluster `503`s / empty hits** appear under the 14-parallel-cluster matrix when a node is briefly overloaded; these surface as `Hits.Count 0` assertion failures and clear on re-run.